dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 * `Certificate`: Demonstrates using an Azure Key Vault Client ID and X.509 certificate to access secrets stored in Azure Key Vault.
 This version of the sample can be run from any location, deployed to Azure App Service or any host capable of serving an ASP.NET Core app.
 * `Managed`: Demonstrates how to use [Managed identities for Azure resources](/azure/active-directory/managed-identities-azure-resources/overview) to authenticate the app to Azure Key Vault with Azure Active Directory (AD) authentication without credentials stored in the app's code or configuration.
 When using managed identities to authenticate, an Azure AD Application ID and Password (Client Secret) aren't required.
 The `Managed` version of the sample must be deployed to Azure.
 Follow the guidance in the [Use the Managed identities for Azure resources](%23use-managed-identities-for-azure-resources) section.

-For more information on how to configure a sample app using preprocessor directives (`#define`), see <xref:index#preprocessor-directives-in-sample-code>.
+For more information on how to configure a sample app using preprocessor directives (`#define`), see <xref:index%23preprocessor-directives-in-sample-code>.

 ## Secret storage in the Development environment